Kevin Pillar: Colorado Rockies (2020)

 At the trade deadline of the 2020 season, August 31, Boston traded Pillar to the Colorado Rockies in exchange for pitcher Jacob Wallace.

-In 2020 for Colorado, Pillar batted .308/.351/.451 with 2 home runs, 14 runs, and 13 RBIs in 91 at bats, as on defense he played almost exclusively center field.
+In 2020 for Colorado, Pillar batted .308/.351/.451 with 2 home runs, 14 runs, and 13 RBIs in 91 at bats.
+On defense he played almost exclusively center field.

 In the pandemic-shortened 2020 season, between Boston and Colorado combined, Pillar batted .288/.336/.462 with 6 home runs, 34 runs, and 26 RBIs in 206 at bats.

 New York Mets (2021)

-On February 21, 2021, Pillar signed a one-year contract with the New York Mets with player and club options for 2022.
-The contract guaranteed Pillar $3.6 million in 2021.
-The player option is worth $2.9 million with no buyout, and the club option is worth $6.4 million with a $1.4 million buyout.
+On February 21, 2021, Pillar signed a one-year, $5 million contract with the New York Mets with player and club options for 2022.
+The contract guaranteed Pillar $3.6 million in 2021 with a player option worth $2.9 million with no buyout, and a club option worth $6.4 million with a $1.4 million buyout.

-On May 17, Pillar was struck in the face by a 94 mph fastball thrown by Atlanta Braves pitcher Jacob Webb in a game at Truist Park, with the bases loaded, forcing in a run.
+On May 17, 2021, Pillar was struck in the face by a 94 mph fastball thrown by Atlanta Braves pitcher Jacob Webb in a game at Truist Park, with the bases loaded, forcing in a run.
 Pillar immediately suffered severe bleeding, and was removed from the game.
-Pillar posted on his Twitter account after the incident: "Thanks to everyone that has reached out!
+He posted on his Twitter account after the incident: "Thanks to everyone that has reached out!
 Scary moment but I’m doing fine! #RBI #gamewinner".
-Pillar suffered “multiple nasal fractures,” and was placed on the 10-day injured list.
+Pillar suffered "multiple nasal fractures," and was placed on the 10-day injured list.
 He was activated from the injured list on May 31, and hit a single in his first plate appearance since the injury.
 Pillar said that he would wear a protective mask in the field and on the bases for several weeks after returning.
 After initially wearing a clear mask, he switched to a black mask designed using face-scanning software, which improved his vision.

-In 2021 with the Mets he batted .231/.277/.415 with 15 home runs (4th on the Mets) and 47 RBIs in 325 at bats.
+In 2021 with the Mets, Pillar batted .231/.277/.415 with 15 home runs (4th on the Mets) and 47 RBIs in 325 at bats.
 With runners in scoring position, he batted .300/.352/.588.
 On defense he played error-less baseball, as he played 57 games in center field, 52 games in left field, 22 games in right field, and pitched in one game (retiring the one batter he faced).